mozilla/version-control-tools/hgext/mqext/README.txt

 Commands not related to mq:

-  :lineage: Dump out the revision history leading up to a particular revision
   :reviewers: Suggest potential reviewers for a patch
   :bugs: Display the bugs that have touched the same files as a patch
   :components: Suggest a potential component for a patch